 ACT or SAT?

-There are a lot of factors to consider when choosing which standardized test to take and submit with your college application.
+Consider several factors when choosing which standardized test to take and submit with your college application.

-If you’re looking for admission to a specific college (and perhaps a selective college), you might wonder, do colleges prefer the ACT or SAT?
-This blog explores that question and more as you make the decision about which test to take.
+If you’re looking for admission to a specific college (and perhaps a selective one), you might wonder which test colleges prefer.

 Do Colleges Prefer the ACT or SAT?

-The biggest factor that comes into play that makes people think a college prefers one test or the other is that a college typically receives more of one test than the other.
-This is usually due to the regionality of the tests.
-According to the 2018 American Freshman Survey, nearly 50% of college students went to school less than 100 miles from their home.
+The biggest reason why you might think a college prefers one test is that a college typically receives more of one test than the other.
+This is usually due to geography.
+According to the 2018 American Freshman Survey, 49% of college students went to school less than 100 miles from their home.

 This means that a college will largely receive test scores based on the popularity of either the ACT or SAT in their region.

-For example, students attending the University of Nebraska will largely submit ACT scores for admission.
-This is because the ACT is mandated in Nebraska and used primarily in the surrounding states.
-However, this doesn’t mean that the University of Nebraska will favor students who submit ACT scores compared to those who submit SAT scores.
+For example, students attending the University of Nebraska usually submit ACT scores because the ACT is mandated and commonly taken in Nebraska.
+However, the University of Nebraska will not favor students who submit ACT scores over those who submit SAT scores.

 ACT & SAT by State